QuickMash/PurrfectMod/README.md

-# forge-mod-template
+# PurrfectMod by QuickMash Studios
-A basic template for a Minecraft Forge mod.
+A mod that locks the player to be a cat